fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 ## Conclusion

-By manipulating trees with JSONB, I realized how powerfull are projects like `postgres-ast-deparser`.
+By manipulating trees with JSONB, I realized how powerful projects like `postgres-ast-deparser` are.
 This extension relies on a other work called [libpg_query][16], provided by [pganalyze](https://pganalyze.com/) engineers, which use the internal parser outside of PostgreSQL!

 [16]: https://github.com/pganalyze/libpg_query

-Use-cases may be numerous, like syntax highlighting or validation, prettying query newlines or serializing a statement to easily drop or modify internal nodes, etc. Another parsing project wrote in Python, called `pglast`, suggests you in its [documentation][17] more examples, if by chance, this article has
+Use cases may be numerous, like syntax highlighting or validation, prettying query newlines or serializing a statement to easily drop or modify internal nodes, etc. Another parsing project wrote in Python, called `pglast`, suggests you in its [documentation][17] more examples, if by chance, this article has